MathiasPius/terraform-provider-zfs/docs/resources/dataset.md

 - `group` (String) Set group of the mountpoint.
 Must be a valid group name
 - `mountpoint` (String) Mountpoint of the dataset.
 - `owner` (String) Set owner of the mountpoint.
 Must be a valid username
+- `property` (Block Set) Propert(y/ies) to set (see [below for nested schema](#nestedblock--property))
+- `property_mode` (String) Which properties to manage.

+		"defined" means only manage the properties explicitly defined in the resource.
+This is the default.

+		"native" means manage all native zfs properties, but leave user properties alone (see man zfsprops for more info about these types of properties).
+This means all properties that aren't defined in the terraform resource but that are explicitly overriden on the zfs resource will be set back to inherit from their parent/the default.

+		"all" is like "native", but also includes user properties.
+Be careful when removing/altering properties you don't recognize as some tools might use user properties to track information important for that tool to work properly with a given resource.

+		Note that some properties don't have a default that they can be compared/reset to (notably most of the zpool properties).
+These properties will only ever be managed when explicitly defined, and will be left as they are when they stop being defined.
 - `uid` (Number) Set owner of the mountpoint.
 Must be a valid uid

 ### Read-Only

 - `id` (String) The ID of this resource.
+- `properties` (Map of String) Formatted versions of all zfs properties.
+- `raw_properties` (Map of String) Parseable versions of all zfs properties.

+<a id="nestedblock--property"></a>
+### Nested Schema for `property`

+Required:

+- `name` (String) The name of the property to configure
+- `value` (String) Value of the property